nathanaelle/useful.types/ReadMe.markdown

 ## What is useful.types ?

-useful.types is a collection of types for golang there are essentialy for the marshaling and unmarshaling of data with a minimum of data verification
+useful.types is a collection of types for golang
+There are essentialy for the marshaling and unmarshaling of data with a minimum of data verification useful.types provides also some useful functions.

 ## Implemented interfaces